hashicorp/terraform-provider-aws/website/docs/r/scheduler_schedule_group.html.markdown

 }
 ```

-Using `terraform import`, import Schedule groups using the `name`.
+Using `terraform import`, import schedule groups using the `name`.
 For example:

 ```console
 % terraform import aws_scheduler_schedule_group.example my-schedule-group